liunate/bootcamp-amis-react/README.md

 The `ShoppingList` component above only renders built-in DOM components like `<div />` and `<li />`.
 But you can compose and render custom React components too.
 For example, we can now refer to the whole shopping list by writing `<ShoppingList />`.
 Each React component is encapsulated and can operate independently; this allows you to build complex UIs from simple components.

 ## Inspecting the Starter Code

-[Obselete] This Starter Code [Tic Tac Toe_Template](https://codesandbox.io/s/l73mljqz2z) is the base of what we're building.

 Story/Requirement to play tic-tac-toe:
 1. Start tic-tac-toe(the game) on page